 Buy it at:

 Amazon: Sony a7SII

 B&H: Sony a7SII

 When someone asks me which affordable camera they should buy, my first recommendation is always the Sony a6000.
-At the time of writing I think the a6000 offers the most desirable features of any camera available for less than $500.
+At the time of writing I think the a6000 offers the most desirable features of any camera available at its price point.
 It’s extremely lightweight, shows good (although not best in class) low-light performance, has a fast growing selection of lenses, and has a tilt-screen, all things that I look for in an astrophotography camera.
 Also consider the Fujifilm X-T10 which is a little bit more expensive than the a6000 but offers better low-light performance and all the things I loved about the X-T1 (full review).
 If the best bang-for-your-buck is a priority, the a6000 won’t disappoint.

 I used the a6000 almost exclusively for photographing the aurora borealis while visiting Alaska recently and it performed very well in those low-light conditions, even with the relatively slow Sony E 10-18mm f/4 lens.

 B&H: Sony a6000